Shinya Kogami: Design

 Kogami's character was designed by manga artist Akira Amano.
 Amano said that she began with a black-haired man in a suit and, although she was limited in expressing his characteristics with his clothing, she was finally able to include some individuality in each of her characters.
 She made the main male lead's design distinctive with a simple police uniform.
 Yuki Kubota found the character muscular enough for him train in order to properly portray him in the stage adaptation.

 Character designer Kyoji Asano emphasized contrast when illustrating Kogami and Tsunemori: Kogami wields a weapon freely with one hand while Tsunemori wields it with both hands indicative of her lack of experience.
 Asano further stated that Kogami was the easiest character to draw due to his tendency to express an angered reaction.
 As a lead character, Asano felt like she could care about him.
 Wanting the series to be "anti-moe", the production team avoided showing Tsunemori removing her clothes, and instead featured scenes where Kogami would remove his.

-For the film Psycho-Pass: The Movie Kogami's visual appearance was sightly altered.
+For the film Psycho-Pass: The Movie Kogami's visual appearance was slightly altered.
 In adapting Amano's design under Shiotani's direction, animator Naoyuki Onda was told to draw Kogami in order to make him look stronger.
 This was done not only through his physical appearance but also his facial expression and hair.
 However, he believes in the end stayed true to Amano's artworks.
 He used multiple designs based on real life in regards to military clothing as it was something he was not used to draw.
 As a result, the military clothing Kogami wears in the movie was made by designers he called Furukawa and Ishiwata.
 Due to Kogami being tortured by Rutaganda in the movie, Onda commented he made such damaged appearance more revised based on Shiotani's suggestions.
 Kana Hanazawa said that female viewers should look forward to Kogami's scenes where he does not wear a shirt, as the actress noted him to have a strong sex appeal.